Singularity of Random Matrices over Finite Fields: Introduction

 Let $A$ be an $n \times n$ random matrix whose entries are iid copies of $\xi$.
-We are interested in computing the typical spectral properties of $A$; in particular, we would like to know how often the matrix is singular.
-As it turns out, as long as $A$ is ``dense'' in the sense that its entries take values from an $\alpha$-dense distribution, the singularity probability converges rapidly to the expected value. \begin{theorem}[Charlap, Rees, Robbins \cite{CRR90}] With $A$ and $\mathbb{F}_q$ as above, we have
+It is a classical problem to compute the typical spectral properties of $A$.
+The most simple question is to determine how often the matrix is singular.
+As it turns out, as long as the distribution of $A$ is not sparse in the sense that its entries take values from an $\alpha$-dense distribution, the probability of singularity converges rapidly to the expected value.
+The purpose of this article is to give an effective bound for this rate. \begin{theorem} Let $\mathbb{F}_{q}$ with $q = p^j$ and suppose $A \in \text{M}(n,\mathbb{F}_q)$ is a random matrix with iid entries which take values from an $\alpha$-dense probability distribution.
+Then we have the estimate